LTC Daniel Wardrop congratulating Joseph E. Siwy on his promotion to Captain - 1968

 and the second EM Barracks was completed just two days later on 7 Jan 1967.

-When the Company was stood down, there were four Adams Huts for the NCOs and EMs.
+When the Company was stood down, there were three Adams Huts for the NCOs and EMs.

 Concrete Foundation